microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ### Submit a pull request

-Finally, submit a pull request to the main toolkit repository through the GitHub website.
+Finally, submit a pull request to the [primary toolkit repository](https://github.com/microsoft/vscode-webview-ui-toolkit/compare) through the GitHub website.

 ## Long term repo maintenance

-Once your branch has been merged into upstream's `main` branch, if you want to keep your remote and local repo clean, you can delete your branch.
+Once your branch has been merged into the upstream `main` branch, if you want to keep your repo clean, you can delete your remote and local development branches.

 ```
 git push origin --delete {branch-name}
 git branch -D {branch-name}
 ```

-Finally, you can keep your fork's `main` branch up-to-date with upstream's `main` branch.
+Finally, you can keep your fork's `main` branch up-to-date with the upstream `main` branch.

 ```
 git checkout main